Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Lyon airport will be provided (an approximately 60-minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Lyon Airport will be provided.
+The drive takes approximately 60 minutes, depending on traffic, for your departing flight.

 Included Meals: Breakfast